Do you want to give your baby the best chances of growing up healthy?

 - Breastfeeding would be associated with a reduced risk of sudden infant death syndrome.

 - Some studies suggest that breastfeeding reduces the risk of being overweight and obese.
-However, the results of the studies are sometimes contradictory.
+However, the results of such studies are sometimes contradictory.

 - The majority of studies have noted that breastfed children have better results in intelligence tests.
 It is an acceleration of cognitive development and the beneficial effect seems to diminish over time.